-The survey in this project will be created using Qualtrics (Qualtrics, LLC.; Provo, UT) and will be distributed over a variety of networks during a 1-month period.
+The survey in this project will be created using Qualtrics (Qualtrics, LLC.; Provo, UT) and will be distributed over a variety of networks during a 5-month period.
 We will target conventional and organic farmers, including farmers that use cover crops and those that do not.
 We will request various organizations, including the Cornell FieldCrops.org, the Natural Resources Conservation Service, the Northeast Organic Farming Association, and similar farming organizations distribute the survey to their agricultural networks.
 We will also ask cover crop researchers and extension agents to distribute the survey.
 We will include a link for participants to share the survey with potential participants, i.e., snowball sampling to reach farmers outside of our direct network (Biernacki and Waldorf, 1981).
-We will also include a check box that farmers can select if they are interested in being interviewed for our in-depth analysis.
 PI and Faculty Advisor, Dr. Ryan has proven these survey methods successful in research regarding growers’ perspectives of cover crop use and breeding (Wayman et al. 2017).

 - Data Analysis, Program Recommendations, and Dissemination